Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your child’s/teen’s success.
-There are intentional ways to grow a healthy parent-child relationship and setting up a daily routine surrounding homework provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your 11-year-old child’s/teen’s success.
+There are intentional ways to grow a healthy parent-child relationship, and setting up a daily homework routine provides a perfect opportunity.

-Children/Teens ages 11-14 are in the process of adapting early school age learning habits to their more demanding workload.
+Children/Teens age 11 are in the process of adapting early school age learning habits to their more demanding workload.
 They are establishing critical learning habits, including how they approach homework assignments, that will extend throughout their school years.
-For most students and their parents, homework is a nightly reality.
-And, research shows parents do indeed play a key role.
-High achieving students are more likely motivated by parents and to have a well-structured and organized place in their home environment than those lower achievers.1 Children/Teens whose parents are involved in supporting learning at home and are engaged in their school community have more consistent attendance, better social skills, and higher grade point averages and test scores than those children/teens without involved parents.2 Indeed, the best predictor of students’ academic achievement is parental involvement.
+For most children/teens, homework is a nightly reality.
+And, research shows a parent or someone in a parenting role plays a key role.
+Children/Teens who have a parent or someone in a parenting role involved in supporting learning at home and engaged in their school community have more consistent attendance, better social skills, and higher grade point averages and test scores than those children/teens without such involvement.1 Indeed, the best predictor of students’ academic achievement is parental involvement.

 Yet, there are challenges.
 You may discover outdated and uncompleted assignments crumpled in your child’s/teen’s backpack.
-Or your child/teen may procrastinate on a long-term project until it becomes a crisis the night before it’s due.
-If we question their work, children/teens may engage us in power struggles when they have other goals in mind.
+Your child/teen may procrastinate on a long-term project until it becomes a crisis the night before it’s due.
+Questioning their work may result in power struggles when they have other goals in mind.

 While getting a regular homework routine going might be a challenge, it can be a positive experience and promote valuable skills for school and life success.
 The steps below include specific, practical strategies along with effective conversation starters to support a homework routine in cooperative ways without a daily struggle.

-Children/Teens ages 11-14 years old will require managing a larger and more complex workload and need new study skills.
+Children/Teens ages 11-14 will require managing a larger and more complex workload and need new study skills.
 This will take a whole new level of planning and organization.
-These homework assignments can become our daily challenges if we don’t create regular routines with input from our children/teens in advance, clarify roles and responsibilities, and establish a plan for success.
+Their homework assignments can become your daily challenges if you don’t create regular routines with input from your children/teens in advance, clarify roles and responsibilities, and establish a plan for success.

 - greater cooperation and motivation;

-- trust in each other that we have the competence to complete our responsibilities with practice and care;
+- trust in each other that you have the competence to complete your responsibilities with practice and care;

 - builds skills in collaboration and cooperative goal setting;